nualagr/readnreviewed/README.md

 it was not always successful.
 This problem was ignored to begin with.
 The response, when successful, was used to populate the readnreviewed database.

 The response often consisted of an array of a number of different books and/or editions of the same book that fit the search criteria.
-As they are automatically ordered by relevance by the API the first book in each response was chosen.
+As they are automatically ordered by relevance by the API the first book in each response was initially chosen.
 Within the volumeInfo element the fields of:
 * title (a string),
 * authors (an array of strings, often only containing one string),
 * categories (initially thought to contain the genre, it later became obvious that